Rising Above Chaotic Likelihoods: Distinguishing between initial conditions and parameters

-While assuming the parameter value is perfect may not be ideal, it is not so nonsensical given that one has already assumed that the model structure is perfect.
+While assuming the parameter value is perfect {might initially appear extreme}, it {appears less} nonsensical given that one has already assumed that the model structure is perfect.
 Assuming the initial state is perfect indicates a noise free observation is possible.
 Let the model's parameters be contained in the vector $\textbf{a}\in \mathbb{R}^{l}$.
-A set of $l+1$ sequential noise free observations $s_{i}, s_{i+1},...,s_{i+l}$ would, in general, be sufficient to determine $\textbf{a}$~\cite{McSharry1999}.
-If one noise free observation is obtainable, obtaining only a few more noise free observations would define the true parameter value precisely.
-A more realistic way to put the problem is to estimate the parameter value(s) given the observations without assuming the ``true'' initial condition is known or even exists.
-In that case, the goal is to locate high likelihood trajectories (Smith et al.~\cite{Smith2010} call these shadowing trajectories) defined by the parameter values.
-Unfortunately it is not clear how to solve such a problem.
-In fact, it is not clear how to constrain the solution in the parameter space in a manner that reflects the constraints in the space of initial condition achieved by using trajectory manifold in the state space.
+A set of $l+1$ sequential noise free observations $s_{i}, s_{i+1},...,s_{i+l}$ would, in general, be sufficient to determine $\textbf{a}$~\cite{McSharry1999}. {Thus if} one noise free observation is obtainable, obtaining only a few more noise free observations would define the true parameter value precisely. {Perhaps a} more realistic way to put the problem is to estimate the parameter value(s) given {realistic} observations, without assuming the ``true'' initial condition is known.
+In that case, the goal is to locate high likelihood trajectories (Smith et al.~\cite{Smith2010} call these shadowing trajectories) {for particular sets of} parameter values. {It is not yet} clear how to solve such a problem.
+In fact, it is not clear {if it is possible} to constrain the solution in the parameter space in a manner {analogous to} the constraints in the space of initial condition achieved by using trajectory manifold in the state space.

 Given a perfect model structure and knowing the true parameter value(s), the true initial state is a well defined goal of the identification.
-Inasmuch as structural model errors imply no true parameter value exists~\cite{Judd2004,DuPDA2}, it is unclear how one might define ``true'' initial state and the goal of estimation must be rethought.
+Inasmuch as structural model errors imply no true parameter value exists~\cite{Judd2004,DuPDA2}, it is unclear how one might define ``true'' initial state and the goal of estimation must be rethought when the structure of the system differs from that of the model.